The tea glossary

 • Sencha

 Green tea from Japan, where it is the most consumed tea in the country.
-It is a tea with a fresh and vegetal aroma.
+It has a fresh, vegetal aroma.

 • Lapsang Souchong

-Smoked black tea from the Fujian province in China, it has a very marked smoky and woody aromatic flavor.
+A smoked black tea originating from Fujian Province in China, it has a very distinct smoky and woody aromatic flavor.
 It is mainly consumed by Westerners.

 T